 If your child is having grommet surgery you may find our tips on preparing your child for surgery helpful.

 Glue ear is the most common cause of hearing loss in children with Down’s syndrome but it can be caused by other things.
-Some children with Down’s syndrome have what is called a sensori-neural deafness.
-Our section on childhood deafness explains the different types and levels of deafness, and looks at some of the causes as well as the treatments available.
+For example about 10–15% of children with Down’s syndrome have sensorineural deafness.

 It's important to look out for any issues that can affect your child's hearing such as:

 Wax is a common problem for children and adults with Down’s syndrome because it easily blocks the narrow ear canals and can cause hearing difficulty.
 For children who use hearing aids, wax can cause feedback (a whistling noise).
 You can buy ear drops for wax removal but when the ear canal is very narrow, it can easily become even more blocked by the drops and wax combining.
-It’s a good idea to ask your audiologist to check your child’s ears every four to six months and arrange for wax to be removed by your ENT doctor if necessary.
+It’s a good idea to ask your audiologist to check your child’s ears every four to six months and arrange for wax to be removed by your Ear, Nose and Throat (ENT) doctor if necessary.

 Hyperacusis is sensitivity to noise.
 Studies have shown that a few children with Down’s syndrome are particularly sensitive to noise.
 These children may be distressed in some situations especially when there is a lot of background noise.
 If this seems to be a problem, discuss this with your child’s audiologist.
-There is also more information about hyperacusis on the British Tinnitus Association website.
+The British Tinnitus Association has lots more information about hyperacusis.

 Developing good communication skills that fit with your child’s and family’s needs is very important.